mandar-damle/HDM-documentation/archive/vcf/99.Obsolete/07.Deployment Checklist/default.md

 *   Datastore should be one of: VMFS, NFS, NFSv3.
 *   HDM components should be deployed on Shared Datastore.
 *   DRS and HA should be enabled on the cluster.
-    *   HA should be enabled only if there are more than 1 ESX in the vCenter cluster.
+    *   HA should be enabled only if there are more than 1 ESXi in the vCenter cluster.
 *   Hardware Environment
     *   Network: >= 1 Gbps.
 *   Browser: Chrome v.75 +.